Timeline Widget for Websites. 12 Templates, No-code - Poper

 Add your events

 Enter each milestone with a date, title, short description, and optional image.
-Reorder by drag and drop.
-Import from CSV if you have a long history file already.
+Add as many events as your story needs and reorder them by drag and drop.

 2. 02